top of page

-If you are attending one of our several Masses in our Main Church, our parking lot is adjacent to it, with entrances on Morris Ave and Locust St. Parking for Memorial Hall Masses is located to the left of Memorial Hall, with the lot entrance on Broad St.
+If you are attending one of our several Masses in our Church, the parking lot is adjacent with entrances on Morris Ave and Locust Street.
+Parking for Memorial Hall Masses is located next to the building with the entrance on Broad Street.

-What do I do if I have kids?
+What do I do if I have children?

 What else do I need to know?